EVARATE/discord_bot/README.md

 # About this branch

 *Why Python?* you may ask. *Why not stick to sleak, nice, fun, fast, efficient and legendary C++?*.
 Well I don't f\*cking know.
-Maybe because it took me several hours and OS reinstall to set the b!tch up that way with no success.
+Maybe because it took me several hours and OS reinstalls to set the b!tch up with no success.
 Maybe I just want all that stress out of my life.

 This is an experiment after all.
 Maybe python can't deliver what I need.
 We'll see.